waylan/mddoc/README.md

     I expect this includes creating some sort of mock modules/classes/functions with doc strings that the tests can be run against.

-    As an aside, the existing implementation simply sudclasses pydoc, removes some unneeded features and alters object nesting and object titles to fix Markdown's syntax.
-It was suprising how quickly I got it working.
-ALthough, I'm sure there are multiple edge cases I didn't account for.
+    As an aside, the existing implementation simply subclasses pydoc, removes some unneeded features and alters object nesting and object titles to fix Markdown's syntax.
+It was surprising how quickly I got it working.
+Although, I'm sure there are multiple edge cases I didn't account for.
 Comprehensive tests will likely reveal all sorts of issues.

 *   The format and syntax of the DocTag is not set in stone at this point.
 I'm not sure I even like it.
-I was inclined to go with curly brackets (`{}`), but I know that a number of poeple run their Markdown through Django or Jinga template systems and this would conflict with that.
+I was inclined to go with curly brackets (`{}`), but I know that a number of people run their Markdown through Django or Jinga template systems and this would conflict with that.
 And angled brackets (`<>`) are easily confused with raw HTML, which could trip up browsers when using nonsupporting Markdown parsers.
 The square brackets (`[]`) feel a little overloaded in Markdown as it is, but is seemed to make sense at the time.
-Besides, they should go through nonsupporting Markdown parsers unaffected in the current format and won't confuse browers in their raw state in an HTML document.
+Besides, they should go through nonsupporting Markdown parsers unaffected in the current format and won't confuse browsers in their raw state in an HTML document.

-    I went with percent signs (`[% ... %]`) which is reminisant of Django/Jinga's
+    I went with percent signs (`[% ... %]`) which is reminiscent of Django/Jinga's
     block tags (`{% ... %}`).
 I could have went with double square brackets (`[[ ... ]]`), but that is already used by the WikiLinks Extension, and is more akin to Django/Jinga's tags (`{{ ... }}`), which are not block level.
 I wanted to